onRubik/CVRP-ACO/README.md

 **Notice:**
 - The current SQL engine tested for this project is sqlite3
-- The ant colony optimization algorithm only support the sqlite3 engine at this state, the usage of a dataframe is under development

 The model.py file also contains functions to update and handle the SQL database if needed.